realworldocaml/book/en/02-guided-tour.md

 ### Inferring generic types

 Sometimes, there isn't enough information to fully determine the concrete type of a given value.
-Consider this function.
+Consider this function:

 ```ocaml
 # let first_if_true test x y =